Need Sales Funnel Help? Click Here! >>

 You can go the paid route where you create Facebook ads, Instagram ads, Google ads, Pinterest ads, Twitter ads, LinkedIn ads...
 And plenty of other places you can advertise.

-With paid advertising, you're paying for every person who comes to your website or hits your sales page.
+With paid advertising, you pay for every person who visits your website or hits your sales page.
 Then, the revenue you're generating should offset the ad costs.

-So if you generate $100 of revenue and it costs $50 to get that sale, then you just put $50 in your bank account (or in your pocket).
-So that times 1000 sales are where businesses, empires, product extensions, and global phenomenons are built.
+So if you generate $100 of revenue and it costs $50 to get that sale, you just put $50 in your bank account (or in your pocket).
+So 1000 sales are where businesses, empires, product extensions, and global phenomena are built.

 Promoting the product effectively is the key, though.